 The SEALS Genetics Laboratory is one of the major Australian centres for genetic diagnostics, providing a comprehensive genome diagnostic service in a consultative pathology context.
-We draw our expertise from 40 scientific, clinical and research staff in the fields of molecular genetics, cytogenetics, genetic biochemistry, bioinformatics and medical genomics.
+SEALS Genetics draws its expertise from 45 scientific, clinical and research staff in the fields of molecular genetics, cytogenetics, genetic biochemistry, bioinformatics and medical genomics.
 Services are provided to the major hospitals in the Sydney Children's Hospital Network, the South Eastern Sydney and Illawarra Shoalhaven Local Health Districts as well as to public and private health facilities throughout NSW and State and nationally.
-In addition, the laboratory provides advanced training for scientific and medical personnel who wish to specialise in laboratory genetics.
-The laboratory is recognised as a training site by HGSA and RCPA.
+Pathologists from SEALS Genetics also provide supervision for the medical genomics facility of Genome.One Pty Ltd and from 2017 part-supervision of the ACT Pathology Genetics laboratory.

 • Genomic basis of human disease

 • Prenatal diagnosis